nsg-ethz/autopower/client/README.md

 You can also use the precompiled binaries from [GitHub releases](https://github.com/nsg-ethz/autopower/releases).

-Now edit the `serverIpConfig.sh` script with the domain and IP of the autopower server and the `deploy/cnConfig.sh` file with the CN (usually the domain) of your server.
+Now edit the `serverIpConfig.sh` script with the domain and IP of the autopower server.

 ### Setting up a Raspberry Pi